 Introduction

-Buildings in Hong Kong consume about 90% of the electricity and contributes around 60% of the carbon emissions.
+Buildings in Hong Kong consume about 90% of the electricity and contribute around 60% of the carbon emissions.
 Most of the carbon emissions come from the electricity consumption within buildings.
 Electricity is the major form of energy supply for the majority of the buildings in Hong Kong.

 Hong Kong’s Climate Action Plan 2050 has set a pathway for decarbonising the electricity supply before 2050.
 The building sector should be playing a prominent role in decarbonising the demand side which is to reduce the energy consumption within buildings.